glubsy/neotokyo-sourcemod-plugins/README.md

 **nt_visionglow**: places a glowing halo on player's head when using a vision mode.

+**nt_gmute**: blocks haters and toxic players from communicating with less weird people.

 Donger model here: https://www.mediafire.com/?6y352ceczvs3oc1

 ~~**Funvotes-NT**: Modified Sourcemod default "funvote" plugin with a specific neotokyo public vote to restart the game.
 Obsolete (merged in nt_votes.sp for nt_teamdeathmatch)~~